 <entity> element in your

 Service Builder is a flexible tool.
 It automates many of the common tasks associated with creating database persistence code but it doesn’t prevent you from creating custom SQL queries or custom finder methods.
 Service Builder allows developers to define custom SQL queries in an XML file and to implement custom finder methods to run the queries.
 This could be useful, for example, for retrieving specific pieces of information from multiple tables via an SQL join.
 Service Builder also supports retrieving database information via dynamic query.
+Liferay’s dynamic query API leverages Hibernate’s criteria API.

 In summary, we encourage developers to use Service Builder for portlet and plugin development because it’s a proven solution used by many Liferay plugins and by Liferay Portal itself.
 It generates distinct model, persistence, and service layers, local and remote services, Spring and Hibernate configurations, and related infrastructure without requiring any manual intervention by developers.
 It also allows basic SQL queries and finder methods to be generated and ones that filter results, taking Liferay’s permissions into account.
 Service Builder also provides support for entity and query caching.
 Each of these features can save lots of development time, both initial development time and time that would have to be spent maintaining, extending, or customizing a project.
 Finally, Service Builder is not a restrictive tool: it allows custom SQL queries and finder methods to be added and it also supports dynamic query.
-Next, let’s roll up our sleeves and learn how to use Service Builder.